sachinarpit/study-notes/Study/notes/Spark-notes.md

   - Submit job - production usecases - package your jon abd submit it to Spark cluster for execution - spark-submit Apache Spark comes with spark-submit utility to allow you to submit your job to spark cluster

+# Spark execution modes
+  - Local
+  - Client
+  - Cluster

+  * When to use what

 # What happens, when you submit your job to Spark cluster

 # How Spark works on local machine